MicrosoftDocs/azure-docs/articles/sql-database/sql-database-single-database-monitor.md

 - Data IO Percentage
 - Storage Percentage

 Once you’ve added these metrics, you can continue to view them in the **Monitoring** chart with more details on the **Metric** window.
 All four metrics show the average utilization percentage relative to the **DTU** of your database.
+See the [service tiers](sql-database-service-tiers.md) article for details about DTUs.

 ![Service tier monitoring of database performance.](./media/sql-database-service-tiers/sqldb_service_tier_monitoring.png)